-- 2.21(c) the borrower is under no liability for the loss of, or damage to, the object arising or flowing from the condition (including inherent vice or a pre-existing flaw) of the object at the time of its loan - 2.21(c)

-1. This subject is pertinent to condition reporting covered in 2.22 to 2.31 below.
-Refer to paragraph (vi) of the borrower's undertaking at Annexes B and B2.
+- the borrower is under no liability for the loss of, or damage to, the object arising or flowing from the condition (including inherent vice or a pre-existing flaw) of the object at the time of its loan. - 2.22(c) 1.
+This subject is pertinent to condition reporting, covered at 2.23 to 2.32 below.
 A condition report provides essential information in the event of a claim.
-Taking into account practical and cost factors, borrowing institutions are asked to provide or procure condition reports before and after each significant occasion of an object being moved or handled as they believe appropriate.
-For example, if the object is being collected by the borrower, the report should if possible be compiled and agreed by owner and borrower before the object leaves the care of the owner and the report checked and, if necessary, amended when the object arrives at its destination or, if the object is being delivered by the owner, it should be examined as it is unpacked preferably in the presence of the deliverer and/or owner.
+Refer to paragraph (vi) of the irrevocable undertaking at Annex B. Taking into account practical and cost factors, borrowing nationals are asked to provide or procure condition reports before and after each significant occasion of an object being moved or handled as they believe appropriate.
+For example, if the object is being collected by the borrower, the report should if possible be compiled and agreed by owner and borrower before the object leaves the care of the owner and the report checked and, if necessary, amended when the object arrives at its destination or, if the object is being delivered by the owner, it should be examined as it is unpacked - preferably in the presence of the deliverer and/or owner.
 Either way, a condition check report should, where possible, be agreed by both parties before the object is moved.

-[Refer to 2.22 to 2.31]
+[Refer to 2.23 to 2.32]

-2.21(d) the borrower is under no liability for the loss of, or damage to, the object arising or flowing from restoration or conservation work undertaken to the object by the borrower, his servants or agents with the agreement of the owner
+the borrower is under no liability for the loss of, or damage to, the object arising or flowing from restoration or conservation work undertaken to the object by the borrower, his servants or agents with the agreement of the owner